Find out how to collect your username and password and register online.

 If you have a scholarship, this will show in the Registration process.
 If your scholarship is not showing, email scholarships@sussex.ac.uk.

-Maintenance loans are released to eligible students once Registration is complete and verification has been approved.
+Maintenance loans are released to eligible students once registration is complete and your ID card has been collected.
+This usually happens 2 working days after you collect your ID.

 Late arrival

-All new students were expected to arrive in time for Welcome Week (starting Monday 25 September) ahead of the start of term on Monday 2 October.
-This was the beginning of teaching for most students.
+All new students are expected to arrive in time for Welcome Week, starting on Monday 22 September, ahead of the start of term on Monday 29 September.
+This marks the beginning of teaching for most students.
+Find out more about arriving late at night during Welcome Week or after it has ended.

-If your arrival to the UK is delayed, and you arrive late for the start of your course, your School may provide you with some background reading material or notes, but you will not be permitted to attend lectures or other learning activities remotely.
+If your arrival to the UK is delayed, and you arrive late for the start of your course, your School may provide you with some background reading or notes, but you are not permitted to attend lectures or other learning activities remotely.

 Registering attendance at teaching sessions

 You may need to use the SussexMobile App to register attendance at teaching sessions.
-If this is the case, you will be guided by your tutor.
+If this is the case, you'll be guided by your tutor.

-This is different to completing the Online Registration process above.
+This is different to completing the Online Registration process.